alexnathanson/EPSolar_Tracer/README.md

 ## Raspberry Pi Mobel 3 B+

 ### Via USB port
-This uses a USB to RS485 converter.
-This does not work with the manufacturer's recommended cable (Model: CC-USB-RS485-150U) but I did get it to work easily with a ch340T chip model.
+This works with a USB to RS485 converter (ch340T chip model).

+I was not able to get this to work with the manufacturer's recommended cable (Model: CC-USB-RS485-150U) because the EXAR USB drivers would not work with this version of the Raspberry Pi.
+A number of other people have successfullly used that cable and EXAR drivers with earlier Raspberry Pi models.

-### wiring
+#### wiring
 RJ45 blue => b
 RJ45 green => a